-Therefore, more well-designed architectures were added in gardens, which most existing classical Chinese gardens belong to this type.
+Therefore, more well-designed architectures were added to gardens, and most existing classical gardens belong to this type.

 Three Islands in Lake

-Since the reign of Qin Shi Huang (259 BC — 210 BC), most classical Chinese gardens applied the structure, to simulate a wonderland of ancient Chinese mythology, the three mountains (Mounts Penglai, Fangzhang, and Yingzhou) in the eastern sea.
+Since the reign of Qin Shi Huang (259 BC — 210 BC), most classical landscape gardens applied the structure, to simulate a wonderland of ancient Chinese Mythology, the Three Mountains (Mounts Penglai, Fangzhang, and Yingzhou) in the eastern sea.

-Imperial Chinese gardens would construct a real lake has three big islands, when private gardens would build a pond with three rockeries, to imitate the mythical wonder.
+Imperial gardens would construct a real lake has three big islands, while private gardens would build a pond with three rockeries, to imitate the mythical wonder.

 Artificial as Nature

-To pursue the harmony of man and nature, one of the most important features of a classical Chinese garden is to fit artificial designs into the surroundings, as if they are made by the nature.
+To pursue the harmony of man and nature, one of the most important features of a classical garden in China is to fit artificial designs into the surroundings, as if they are made by the nature.